paranoiasystem/fastify-autocrud/README.md

 # fastify-autocrud
-Plugin for autogenerate CRUD route as fast as possible.
-Supports Fastify versions `>=2.0.0`.
+Plugin for autogenerate CRUD routes as fast as possible.

 ## Usage